CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 Encapsulating feature development also makes it possible to leverage **pull requests**, which are a way to initiate discussions around a branch.
 They give other developers the opportunity to sign off on a feature before it gets integrated into the official project.
 Or, if you get stuck in the middle of a feature, you can open a pull request asking for suggestions from your colleagues.
 The point is, pull requests make it incredibly easy for your team to comment on each other’s work.

 #### What would you do if you find a bug on the production code (master branch)?
+1. create a new branch (in our repository) forked off the master branch, called, e.g., issue-1722
+2. develop the fix in this branch
+3. when the fix is ready, merge it into master

 #### How can you move changes from one branch to another in GIT?
+You can create a new branch pointing to the current commit using ```git branch branchname``` (or ```git checkout -b branchname``` if you want to check it out directly).
+This will basically duplicate your master branch, so you can continue working on there.

 #### How does a VCS help with code reviews?
+- Commit Comments: commit each milestone and add a commit message describing the milestone.
+- Pull Request Preamble: write a detailed Pull Request description of the purpose of your pull request with text and pictures.
+- History: Browse commits, comments, and references related to your pull request in a timeline-style interface.
+- Diffs: Preview changes in context with your code to see what is being proposed.

 #### What is your favorite git command?
 Why?
+git commit -m "some comments about my recent code"

 #### What does remote/local mean in Git?
+Git has two repository types: local and remote.
+The local repo is on your computer for only your direct use.
+The remote repo is typically elsewhere and for your indirect use.
+Git supports multiple remote repositories.

+**Local Repo:**<br />
+The local repo is on your computer and has all the files and their commit history, enabling full diffs, history review, and committing when offline.
+This is one of the key features of a “distributed” version control system (DVCS), locally having the full repository history.

+**Remote Repo:**<br />
+Git refers to the centralized server as a “remote repository”.
+The remote repo is usually not on your machine and is the one shared by the team.
+The team “pushes” commits to it when ready to share with the team.
+While one of your remote repos could be another team member’s local repo, in a corporate environment at least one (or the only!) is typically a Git repo on a server anointed as the central/official repo.
+Note that a remote repo is optional.
+When not sharing code with others, there is technically no need for a remote repo (you may want one for backup or CI).
+There is also no need for a remote repo if your local repo is considered the central one by all team members (which means your local repo is their remote repo).

 ### DevOps

 #### Why is it good to use a package manager software?
+A package manager or package-management system is a collection of software tools that automates the process of installing, upgrading, configuring, and removing computer programs for a computer's operating system.
+Package Managers are used to automate the process of installing, upgrading, configuring, and removing programs.
+There are many package managers today for Unix/Linux-based systems.
+Package managers are designed to eliminate the need for manual installs and updates.
+This can be particularly useful for large enterprises whose operating systems are based on Linux and other Unix-like systems, typically consisting of hundreds or even tens of thousands of distinct software packages.
+Package managers are also used for installing and managing modules for languages such as Python, Ruby, etc.

+A package manager deals with packages, distributions of software and data in archive files.
+A package is simply an archive that contains binaries of software, configuration files, and information about dependencies.
+Packages contain metadata, such as the software's name, description of its purpose, version number, vendor, checksum, and a list of dependencies necessary for the software to run properly.
+They work closely with software repositories, binary repository managers, and app stores.
+Packages gets downloaded from software repositories, often simply called repos.
+These repos are available online at well-defined locations and they serve as a central distribution point for packages.
+For performance and redundancy, these repos may be mirrored by many other locations worldwide.

+The basic functions of the PM are the following:
+- Working with file archivers to extract package archives
+- Ensuring the integrity and authenticity of the package by verifying their digital certificates and checksums
+- Looking up, downloading, installing or updating existing software from a software repository or app store
+- Managing dependencies to ensure a package is installed with all packages it requires, thus avoiding dependency hell

 #### Why is it good to use a virtual environment for a project?
+Package installation may lead to having incompatibility issues or make other applications unworkable.
+And you may discover that your code does not work on some machines while it just works flawlessly on your local machine.
+Why?
+Python environment.

+So, not to have a daily nightmare about incompatibility issues, individual python environment needs to be created for a project.
+A virtual environment is a bunch of scripts and directories that can run python isolated.
+By using a virtual environment, each python project can have its own dependencies regardless of other projects and system python environments.

 ### Networks